awsaavedra/awsaavedra.github.io/content/about.md

 ## Me

-My massive transformative purpose is: __to democratize safe AI technologies__
+My massive transformative purpose is: __to democratize secure and safe AI technologies__

 I focus on productivity over connectivity.
 I focus on positive sum games in life; we win and then help others win.